Engee documentation

 Syntax Description Example

-tick - the clock of the finite automaton.
+`tick' — the clock cycle of the state machine.

-Returns true if the associated state remains active for exactly n clock cycles since its activation.
-Otherwise it returns false.
+Returns true if the associated state remains active for exactly n clock cycles from the moment of its activation.
+Otherwise, it returns `false'.

 at(5, tick)[y < 3]